MartinThoma/MartinThoma.github.io/content/2016-03-16-support-me.md

 ## Contributions

-Thank you to all supporters :-)
+Thank you to all supporters 🙂

+Please let me know if you want me to post your name / a link here!

 <table class="table">
     <tr>